youngchingjui/horizon-ai-pitch/slides/15-long-term-usage-checks.md

 Sustained adoption matters more than short‑term speedups.
 We keep measurement light‑touch and focused on signals that are easy to capture.

+## Scope

+Check‑ins post‑handoff; review usage reports, run a 2‑minute pulse survey, and the "remove it?" signal test; provide a short retention brief with recommendations.

 ## What we check (+1w, +1m, +1q)

 • Usage: WAU and events/user for shipped templates/agents by function.